Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/Windows/Threading/DispatcherExtensions.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The action is ```null```.
+The action is`null`.

 #### Remarks

-For target frameworks where the [Dispatcher](#) class does not contain the ```Invoke``` method, the ```BeginInvoke```
-    method will be used instead.
+For target frameworks where the [Dispatcher](#) class does not contain the`Invoke` method, the`BeginInvoke` method will be used instead.

 ### InvokeIfRequired(Dispatcher dispatcher, Delegate method, object[] args)

-Executes the specified delegate asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.

-    To check whether this is necessary, it will check whether the current thread has access to the dispatcher.
+Executes the specified delegate asynchronously with the specified arguments on the thread that the Dispatcher was created on if required.To check whether this is necessary, it will check whether the current thread has access to the dispatcher.

 #### Parameters